Discovering Fall Foliage in Colorado: A Guide for Adventurers

 - 3 min read

-You don't need to do this entire hike to find pretty views, just head out and explore Aspens along the route!
-This is one of my favorites because the variety of views are diverse; you can see a flowing river, wide expansive field, and a forest of aspens!
+You don't need to do this entire hike to find pretty views; just head out and explore the Aspens along the route!
+This is one of my favorites because the variety of views is diverse.
+You can see a flowing river, a wide expansive field, and a forest of Aspens!

 If you want to see fall foliage in Denver, then check out the many city parks!
 I love Sloan's Lake for some nice colors.
 I also did a little photoshoot and drone shoot below from Inspiration Point Park in the city.
 It's a cool little place that usually doesn't attract many other people!